devtut/generate/docs/python/date-and-time.md

 ## Fuzzy datetime parsing (extracting datetime out of a text)

-It is possible to extract a date out of a text using the [`dateutil` parser](https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parse) in a &quot;fuzzy&quot; mode, where components of the string not recognized as being part of a date are ignored.
+It is possible to extract a date out of a text using the [`dateutil` parser](https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parse) in a =fuzzy= mode, where components of the string not recognized as being part of a date are ignored.

 ```
 from dateutil.parser import parse

-dt = parse(&quot;Today is January 1, 2047 at 8:21:00AM&quot;, fuzzy=True)
+dt = parse(=Today is January 1, 2047 at 8:21:00AM=, fuzzy=True)
 print(dt)

 ```